mjenadi/Windows11_Sandbox_AddStoreApp/README.md

 #1.
 Connect to your https://businessstore.microsoft.com/
 #2.
 Shop your app (offline) and donwload appxbundle (here it will be company portal)
 #3.
 Download all dependencies (required frameworks can be downloaded from this github) :
 #4.
-Download this script :
+Download script Add-StoreApp-Package.ps1 :

 $FullPathtoAppxbundle = "YourPathtoAppxBundle"
 $DependencyFolderPath = "YourDepencyFolderPath"